-FIG. 8.
-(Color online) Polarization degree of the fluorescence $[(I_x - I_y)/(I_x + I_y)]$ from excitation of the $7P{3/2}$ state from the $F_g = 4$ ground-state level as a function of the magnetic field. (a) Experiment and theory for observation of the fluorescence to the ground state from the $7P{3/2}$ state. (b) Experiment and theory for observation of the fluorescence to the ground state from the $6P{3/2}$ state (D_2 transition) populated from above via cascade transitions.
+Fig. 8.
+Polarization degree of the fluorescence $[(I_x - I_y)/(I_x + I_y)]$ for excitation of the $7P{3/2}$ state from the $F_g = 4$ ground-state level as a function of the magnetic field. (a) Experiment and theory for observation of the fluorescence to the ground state from the $7P{3/2}$ state. (b) Experiment and theory for observation of the fluorescence to the ground state from the $6P{3/2}$ state ( $D_2$ transition) populated from above via cascade transitions.

-compared to experimentally measured signals.
+states populated via cascade transitions from the $7P{3/2}$ state.
+A theoretical description of these effects has been furnished and compared to experimentally measured signals.
 The theoretical model was based on an earlier model that had been developed for D-line excitation in alkali metal atoms and was based on the optical Bloch equations with averaging over the Doppler profile.
 This model was modified to take into account the populations of all levels, including levels populated by cascade transitions.
+The model also accounted for the mixing of the magnetic sublevels in an external magnetic field, which was significant in the experiment for some of the higher states with small hfs splittings.
 In general, the agreement between the observed signals and the calculated curves was surprisingly good, especially taking into account that the experimental parameters were only estimated.

-In the future it would be desirable to take advantage of improved algorithms and more powerful computers to be able to search for the values of the experimental parameters that could not be measured explicitly by varying the parameter values in the model.
-Cascade techniques are interesting because they provide a way to suppress completely the background from the exciting
+Cascade techniques are interesting because they provide a way to observe magneto-optical resonances in fluorescence at a frequency far removed from the exciting laser radiation.